bokner/solverl/README.md

 ```

 ### Finding the first k solutions
-We use Sudoku code from the example above, but now with the built-in handler that limits the number of solutions.
+We use the Sudoku code from the example above, but now with the built-in handler that limits the number of solutions.
 ```elixir
 ## The puzzle below has 5 solutions...
 sudoku_puzzle = "8..6..9.5.............2.31...7318.6.24.....73...........279.1..5...8..36..3......"